 AmeriCorps will host technical assistance calls to answer questions about the funding opportunity and eGrants.
 AmeriCorps strongly encourages all applicants to participate in these sessions.
-Call-in information for the technical assistance calls is on AmeriCorps' website: http://www.americorps.gov/partner/funding-opportunities
+Information for these technical assistance calls is available on the AmeriCorps' Funding Opportunities website.

 H.2.
 Re-Focusing of Funding